-Incentives from dealers and the government glut today's car market.
+Incentives from dealers and the government flood today's car market.
 Many appear and disappear on a daily basis, making it difficult to keep abreast of what's available.
-To help make the rebate-system work for you, its imperative you understand the various car incentive programs and know where to find them.
+To help make the rebate system work for you, it's imperative that you understand the various car incentive programs and know where to find them.

 In a nutshell, new car incentives are attempts by manufacturers and dealerships to attract you, the buyer, into purchasing a new vehicle.
 Incentives come in several forms, and include:

 - Dealership payback plans featuring low monthly payments or long-term loan agreements.